-With the bus rapid transit EmX system implemented, westbound autos on Franklin Boulevard turn onto 13th Avenue and pass the green.
-This is an opportunity to develop a gateway with signage or other landscape features announcing their arrival at the campus.
+Westbound traffic on Franklin Boulevard turn left onto 13th Avenue and pass the green.
+(Refer to the 13th Avenue Axis Conceptual Design Report.)
+This is an opportunity to develop a main gateway with signage or other landscape features announcing their arrival at the campus.
+This is a gateway that is shared with private vehicles, buses, and bicyclists and should be enhanced as a welcoming entrance to campus.
+This is also the predominant southbound route in the area for traffic.